 *Chicks like to perch; stack a few brinks up so they can rest on them.

-At 6 weeks old, your chicks are ready to be weaned off their heat source (reference chart above).
+Your chicks are ready to be weaned off of their heat source (reference chart above).
 Most breeds will be fully feathered and ready to be moved to a coop.
 I recommend the temperature be at least 65° or above before they go outside.
 Their coop also needs to be enclosed to keep the predators out.
-We free-range but at an older age; when they start laying eggs around 20-24 weeks old.
+We free-range but at an older age, when they start laying eggs around 20-24 weeks old.
 Always lock them up in their coop at night to keep them safe.

 If this is your first time raising chicks, congratulations!
-I am so excited for you to be a chicken owner; just like us!
-Let me know what breeds you get and we will talk chickens!
+I am so excited you are a chicken owner, just like us!
+Let me know what breeds you get, and we will talk chickens!
 Enjoy them, love them, and keep them safe!

-The above links are directed to rogierpoultrysupplies.com.
+The above links are direct you to rogierpoultrysupplies.com.
 This business is owned and operated by our family.